openmobilehub/omh-maps/README.md

    - "nongms" variant builds for devices that doesn't have GMS (Google Mobile Services).

 6. Create an instance of the provider.
 The recommendation is to create a custom `Application` class to ensure that the provider is instantiated correctly.
-   Open "maps-starter-sample" module-level and add the required imports below the package name:
+   Open "maps-starter-sample" module-level `MainApplication` class and add the required imports below the package name:

    ```kotlin
    import android.app.Application